 Marijuana use during pregnancy has doubled since 2009 and has gathered more legitimacy through legalization and decriminalization throughout the world.
 New evidence disputes the long-held belief that prenatal cannabis exposure affects cognitive development, meaning the behavioral, psychological, and intellectual issues exhibited by children exposed to marijuana during pregnancy are not necessarily caused by marijuana.
 However, another recent study revealed that by the age of nine, children exposed to cannabis in utero exhibited psychotic styles of behavior, and experienced sleep, social, and attention problems.
-Perhaps the biggest problem here is the amount conflicting information available, which makes it easy to find whatever argument you like to support your view on this topic, or any for that matter.
-And perhaps also, it is that cloud of uncertainty created by so many conflicting studies which suggest it’s better to play it safe than sorry with weed and pregnancy.
-Despite the all the conflicting information, what we do know is that THC – the psychoactive chemical in weed – does cross into the placenta and the fetus’s brain.
-We know how THC can affect us adults, is it sensible to assume it has no effect on the development of an unborn child?
+Perhaps the biggest problem here is the amount of conflicting information available, which makes it easy to find whatever argument you like to support your view on this topic, or any for that matter.
+But it is the cloud of uncertainty created by so many conflicting studies which suggest it’s better to play it safe than sorry with weed and pregnancy.
+Despite the all this opposing info, what we do know is that THC – the psychoactive chemical in weed – does cross into the placenta and the fetus’s brain.
+We know how THC can affect us adults, can we assume it has no effect on an unborn child?

 The medical community discourages marijuana use during pregnancy and whilst attempting conception.
-The potential effects it can have on a pregnancy include:
+The potential effects it can have include:

 Low Birth Weight